costajob/app-servers/README.md

 ```

 ##### Considerations
-Rust indeed keep its promise of being a valizing fast language: its throughput is in the same league as Java and GO.
+Rust keeps its promise of being a blazing fast language: its throughput is in the same league of Java and GO.
-Rust latency is among the best of the pack anyway.
+Rust latency is among the best of the pack also.

 ##### Concurrency and parallelism
 As expected Rust uses all of the available cores.
-Its memory consumption is also very low.
+I was expecting better results on memory footprint.

 ### Servlet3 with Jetty
 To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container.